 Internet & Computing

 Wi-Fi in every nook and cranny.
-The Worrell Professional Center has a wireless network that provides coverage in the classrooms, the library, the student lounge, the courtyard and everywhere in between.
-If you’re looking for a bit more speed, get hooked up in our computer center.
+The Worrell Professional Center has a wireless network that provides coverage in the classrooms, the library, the Commons, the courtyard and everywhere in between.
 What about when something goes wrong?
 No need to worry, our staff of computer specialists are here to help.
 Regardless of what type of computer you own, they know who to call to get you back up and running.
 And while you wait, our library has a collection of loaner computers available for check out.

 Stay healthy.
 Student Health Services provides you convenient access to medical care and a pharmacy.
 Physicians and nurses are available to help you with acute illnesses or injuries, physical examinations, preventive health, allergy injections, immunizations and much more.
 They also offer 24-hour urgent care and specialized clinics for women’s health, sports medicine and international travel.